By using Replypad, you agree to our Cookie Policy.

 Trigger fields

-• Name: Each Trigger has a name describing its essence, like “Set new conversations sent to sales with the “Sales Department” team.
+• Name: Each Trigger has a name describing its essence, like “Set new tickets sent to sales with the “Sales Department” team.

 • Event: What happens in the app that triggers this rule.
-Events can be conversation creation, conversation update and catch-all events.
+Events can be ticket creation, ticket update and catch-all events.

 • Status: A trigger has a status, that’s basically Active or Paused.